sagemath/trac_to_gh/Issue 3359.md

 # Issue 3359: bug/inconsistency in multivariate polynomial substitution

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3359

 Original creator: was